laithnassar90/Wassel-cursor-agents/README.md

   # Wassel Ride Sharing Platform

   This is a code bundle for Wassel Ride Sharing Platform.
-The original project is available at https://www.figma.com/design/u5gwJvXlZRECSPbVXFolqB/Wassel-Ride-Sharing-Platform.
+The original project prototype available at https://www.figma.com/design/u5gwJvXlZRECSPbVXFolqB/Wassel-Ride-Sharing-Platform.

   ## Running the code